Byzantine science: Humanism and Renaissance

+According to Warren Treadgold in his A History of the Byzantine State and Society:

+Up to the fall of Constantinople, Byzantine scholars and artists showed at least as much knowledge and skill as those of contemporary Italy.
+Italian scholars were glad to learn from Byzantines like Barlaam and Bessarion, who became leading figures of the Italian Renaissance.
+Plethon was as innovative a thinker as any to be found in the West at his time.
+Byzantine art directly inspired Italian artists of the Venetian and Sienese schools.
+If Byzantium never developed an intellectual and artistic renaissance comparable to that of Italy, the main reason may well have been that the Turkish conquest cut Byzantine progress short.
+The invention of printing, which did so much to stimulate and spread Renaissance thinking in the West, came a few years too late to help the Byzantines.

 During the 12th century the Byzantines produced their model of early Renaissance humanism as a renaissance of interest in classical authors, however, during the centuries before (9–12), Renaissance humanism and wanting for classical learning was prominent during the Macedonian Renaissance, and continued into what we see now as the 12th century Renaissance under the Komnenoi.
 In Eustathius of Thessalonica Byzantine humanism found its most characteristic expression.
 During the 13th and 14th centuries, a period of intense creative activity, Byzantine humanism approached its zenith, and manifested a striking analogy to the contemporaneous Italian humanism.
 Byzantine humanism believed in the vitality of classical civilization, and of its sciences, and its proponents occupied themselves with scientific sciences.

 Despite the political, and military decline of these last two centuries, the empire saw a flourishing of science and literature, often described as the "Palaeologean" or "Last Byzantine Renaissance".
 Some of this era's most eminent representatives are: Maximus Planudes, Manuel Moschopoulus, Demetrius Triclinius and Thomas Magister.
 The academy at Trebizond, highly influenced by Persian sciences, became a renowned center for the study of astronomy, mathematics, and medicine attracted the interest of almost all scholars.
 In the final century of the empire, Byzantine grammarians were those principally responsible for carrying in person and in writing ancient Greek grammatical and literary studies to early Renaissance Italy, and among them Manuel Chrysoloras was involved over the never achieved union of the Churches.